 If you are just dipping your toes into bitcoin, or maybe you are trying to pay for an item that accepts bitcoin as payment (some businesses will even offer discounts to use bitcoin), you may not be sure where to start.
-While there's plenty of ways to buy bitcoin, if you want just to purchase small amounts without much hassle, there's one method that stands out from the rest.
+While there's plenty of ways to purchase bitcoin, if you want just to purchase small amounts without much hassle, there's one method that stands out from the rest.

 The Primary Consideration Before Buying Smaller Amounts of Cryptocurrency